AI Trail Analysis

 - Insect repellent

 Sturdy hiking boots with good ankle support are crucial for the rocky and uneven terrain.
-Bring ample water and snacks for the challenging distance and elevation gain.
-Trekking poles can greatly assist with stability on steep descents and ascents, reducing strain on knees.
+Ample water and snacks are necessary for the strenuous climb.
+Trekking poles are highly recommended for stability on descents and ascents.

 Safety tips⌄